MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - Phone
 - WindowsEmailAddress*

+*Supported filters* - Filtering has been limited to the below attributes

+- accountEnabled
+- ownerUrn
+- displayName
+- givenName
+- lineUri
+- userPrincipalName
+- ExternalAccessPolicy
+- OnlineDialOutPolicy
+- OnlineVoiceRoutingPolicy
+- TeamsMeetingPolicy
+- TeamsMeetingBroadcastPolicy
+- TeamsMessagingPolicy
+- TeamsCallParkPolicy
+- TeamsEmergencyCallingPolicy
+- TeamsEmergencyCallRoutingPolicy
+- TeamsChannelsPolicy
+- TeamsUpdateManagementPolicy
+- TeamsCallingPolicy
+- TeamsUpgradePolicy
+- TeamsUpgradeOverridePolicy
+- TeamsAppSetupPolicy
+- TeamsAppPermissionPolicy
+- TeamsVerticalPackagePolicy
+- TeamsSurvivableBranchAppliancePolicy
+- TeamsCallHoldPolicy
+- TenantDialPlan
+- OnlineVoicemailPolicy
+- OnlineAudioConferencingRoutingPolicy
+- TeamsAudioConferencingPolicy
+- TeamsVdiPolicy
+- TeamsFeedbackPolicy
+- TeamsIPPhonePolicy
+- TeamsShiftsAppPolicy
+- TeamsShiftsPolicy
+- TeamsTargetingPolicy
+- TeamsTemplatePermissionPolicy
+- TeamsSyntheticAutomatedCallPolicy
+- TeamsMobilityPolicy
+- TeamsCortanaPolicy
+- TeamsMeetingBrandingPolicy
+- TeamsNotificationAndFeedsPolicy
+- TeamsVideoInteropServicePolicy
+- TeamsEducationAssignmentsAppPolicy
+- TeamsComplianceRecordingPolicy
+- AssignedPlan
+- EnterpriseVoiceEnabled
+- Identity
+- department
+- UserDirSyncEnabled
+- Title
+- CountryAbbreviation
+- UsageLocation

 *Attributes renamed/replaced:*
 - FirstName renamed to GivenName
 - DirSyncEnabled renamed to UserDirSyncEnabled
 - MCOValidationErrors renamed to UserValidationErrors
 - OnPremSIPEnabled renamed to OnPremIsSipEnabled

-*New User Attributes*

-FeatureTypes – Array of unique strings specifying what features are enabled for a user (plan not displayed).

-*Deprecated parameters*

-LdapFilter has been deprecated due to low usage.

 *Changes in "-Filter" parameter*
-- Assigned Plan filter - Previous format will no longer be supported.
+- Assigned Plan filter: Previous format will no longer be supported.
 Existing filters like `AssignedPlan eq '<some-xml-string>'` will stop working.
-This will need to be modified to one of the below formats:
+This will need to be modified to the below format:
-  - AssignedPlans eq 'MCOEV' - For exact match
-  - AssignedPlans eq '*MCO*' - for contains checks.
+  - AssignedPlan eq "*MCO" or "MCO*" or "*MCO*" for contains checks

 - EnterpriseVoiceEnabled filter
   - EnterpriseVoiceEnabled eq true / false

+*Format changes in filter operators/syntax*
+Below operators have changed in format:
+- "-eq" now replaced with "eq",
+- "-ne" replaced with "ne"
+- "-and" replaced with "and"
+- "-or" replaced with "or"
+- "-lt" replaced with "lt"
+- "-gt" replaced with "gt"
+- "-like" and "-contains" no longer supported, now replaced with "startswith" (limited to string attributes)

+Using curly brackets "{" or "}" will not supported in Teams PowerShell version 3.0.0 and above.
+Please make appropriate changes to your scripts

+- Old syntax example: Get-csonlineuser -Filter {alias -eq 'name'}
+- New syntax example: Get-csonlineuser -Filter "alias eq 'name'"

+*Deprecated input parameters*

+LdapFilter has been deprecated due to low usage.

+*New User Attributes*

+FeatureTypes is now available to filter on – Array of unique strings specifying what features are enabled for a user (plan not displayed).

-## EXAMPLES
+## EXAMPLES - Relevant for TPM 3.0.0 and above

 ### -------------------------- Example 1 --------------------------
 ```